 Welcome to my blog!
 I also encourage you to visit me on Twitter @kathysretiremnt.

-Since I found very little information on the emotional and psychological transition from career to retirement, I started kathysretirementblog.com in November 2012 to help me and others sort out what retirement looks like for those of us wanting a retirement where we can be mentally challenged, physically active and emotionally satisfied.
+Originally, since I found very little information on the emotional and psychological transition from career to retirement, I started kathysretirementblog.com in November 2012 to help me and others sort out what retirement looks like for those of us wanting a retirement where we are mentally challenged, physically active and emotionally satisfied.
+I later launched http://www.caregiverschronicle.com to promote awareness of dementia and chronicle what it’s like to be a caregiver.
+During 2019 because of the time required to sell our house, buy another house and move our household, I became an inconstant blogger.
+Eventually, I had little time for anything but caregiving.
+Caring for Martin, the loss, my grief became the challenge of a lifetime.
+Now, I am reclaiming not only my retirement, but my entire life, my personhood, my dreams, my perspective.

 Retirement takes more than financial preparation.
 It is more of a journey than an arrival at a life destination.
 And, it is not an end but a beginning.
 People are living longer, are more productive than ever.
-That said, getting to my happy place in retirement was a challenge.
-But, I learned, as I meandered through this life transition, I am far from alone.
 I hope my posts will provide you with insight and encouragement as you make or prepare for your journey.

 As writing became my passion I realized I didn’t have time for farming, which was part of my original retirement plan.
-I still garden, but gave up growing vegetables 365 days a year (yes, we can do that in South Carolina) and removed the fruit trees, which take tremendous care to produce fruit without extra protein.
+I still garden, but gave up growing vegetables 365 days a year (yes, we can do that in South Carolina) and removed the fruit trees, which take tremendous care to produce fruit.
+With the arrival of Martin’s diagnosis, writing also took a backseat, along with everything else.
+Our world stopped.
+I felt like I was slogging through mud.

 Welcome to my blog.
 Visit often.
 I encourage comments, questions and your insights.
 We’re all on this journey together.